Assignments

 28-Aug Modern theory and related.
 Access the SWA 3 prompt and assigned reading links via the Study Guide.

-2-Sep No class (Mon classes meet).
+2-Sep No class Mon classes meet.
 Add/drop deadline

-Peithō: From Myth to Athenian Reality
+Peithō: From Panhellenic Myth to Athenian Reality, part 1

 4-Sep Persuasion reified, personified in cult, myth, art.
 Access to readings via Study Guide, which also read.
 Complete SWA 4.